IoTBench/IoTBench-test-suite/smartThings/smartThings-contexIoT/README.md

 # ContexIoT SmartThings IoT apps

 **smartThings-contexIoT** folder contains SmartThings official and third-party apps obtained **early 2016**.
-Additionally, it includes benchmark apps for malicious app analysis.
+These apps are evaluated in ContexIoT paper (see below).
+Furthermore, it includes malicious apps migrated from mobile phone research.

 ## Citing this work